sdrobert/pydrobert-pytorch/docs/source/cli.rst

   Compute the mean and variance of segment lengths from an ali data dir

-  A segment in an "ali/" directory is a maximal sequence of frames with the same id.
+  A segment in an "ali/" directory tensor is a maximal sequence of frames with the same id.
 This command computes the mean and variance of segment lengths, printing them on one line as

       <mean> (<var>)